Rewriting with Acyclic Queries: Mind Your Head: Preliminaries

 A conjunctive query $Q_1$ is \emph{minimal} if there is no conjunctive query $Q_2$ such that $Q_2 \equiv Q_1$ and $|\bodyof{Q_2}| < |\bodyof{Q_1}|$ holds.

-Despite their simplicity and restricted expressibility, several interesting problems are intractable for conjunctive queries in general.
+\paragraph*{Structurally simple queries.} Despite their simplicity and restricted expressibility, several interesting problems are intractable for conjunctive queries in general.
 Therefore, different fragments have been studied in the literature.
 In this paper, we are particularly concerned with \enquote{acyclic} queries, which allow, for instance, evaluation in polynomial time.
 We also consider three subclasses of acyclic queries, namely, free-connex acyclic, hierarchical, and q-hierarchical queries.

-\subparagraph*{Acyclic and free-connex acyclic queries.} A \emph{join tree} for a query~$Q$ is a tree whose vertices are the atoms in the query's body that satisfies the following path property: for two atoms $A,A' \in \bodyof{Q}$ with a common variable~$x$, all atoms on the path from~$A$ to~$A'$ contain~$x$.
+\paragraph*{Acyclic and free-connex acyclic queries.} A \emph{join tree} for a query~$Q$ is a tree whose vertices are the atoms in the query's body that satisfies the following path property: for two atoms $A,A' \in \bodyof{Q}$ with a common variable~$x$, all atoms on the path from~$A$ to~$A'$ contain~$x$.
 A query~$Q$ is \emph{acyclic} if it has a join tree.
-It is \emph{free-connex acyclic} if $Q$ is acyclic and the Boolean query whose body is $\bodyof{Q} \cup \{\headof{Q}\}$ is acyclic as well \cite{DBLP:conf/csl/BaganDG07,HAL:braultbaron:tel-01081392}. \subparagraph*{Hierarchical queries.} For a fixed query~$Q$ and some variable~$x$ in~$Q$, let $\atoms(x)$ denote the set of atoms in~\bodyof{Q} in which~$x$ appears. \begin{definitionup}[\cite{DBLP:conf/pods/DalviS07a}, {\cite[Definition~3.1]{DBLP:conf/pods/BerkholzKS17}}] A conjunctive query $Q$ is \emph{hierarchical} if, for all variables $x,y$ in~$Q$, one of the following conditions is satisfied. \begin{bracketenumerate} \item $\atoms(x)\subseteq\atoms(y)$ \item $\atoms(x)\supseteq\atoms(y)$ \item $\atoms(x)\cap\atoms(y) = \emptyset$ \end{bracketenumerate} Thus, the \enquote{hierarchy} is established by the query's variables and the sets of atoms that contain them.
+It is \emph{free-connex acyclic} if $Q$ is acyclic and the Boolean query whose body is $\bodyof{Q} \cup \{\headof{Q}\}$ is acyclic as well \cite{DBLP:conf/csl/BaganDG07,HAL:braultbaron:tel-01081392}.